 Teaching and Learning

-You will study areas such as Audio Mastering, Critical Listening, Immersive Audio, Ambisonics, Recording on Location, Music and Sound for Visual Media, Sound for Film, Sound for Games, Sound for Interactive Media and Surround Sound mixing.
-Alongside these core areas, you will also develop a Technology Investigation, which will be self directed and in a subject area of your choice with approval for a designated personal supervisor.
+You’ll study areas such as Audio Mastering, Critical Listening, Immersive Audio, Ambisonics, Recording on Location, Music and Sound for Visual Media, Sound for Film, Sound for Games, Sound for Interactive Media and Surround Sound mixing.
+Alongside these core areas, you’ll also conduct a Technology Investigation, which will be self directed and in a subject area of your choice with approval from a designated personal supervisor.

 On our music top up degree you’ll develop your knowledge and specialism through lab sessions, workshops, studio sessions, lectures, seminars, tutorials, team working, independent learning, Industry input, supervision meetings and field trips.

 What you’ll study on our music top up degree

 This module provides you with the opportunity to undertake sustained investigation into a specific area of creative technology that builds on your previous knowledge, experience and skills acquired during levels 4 and 5.
 This module will allow you to explore critically a specific issue or area of personal interest within your chosen field allowing you to explore individual lines of enquiry connected to your career goals.
 You will achieve this by undertaking a self-initiated practical research project supported by tutor supervision.

 This module aims to expand your scope of recording experiences and equipping you for a variety of recording situations outside a controlled studio environment.
 Recording music on location requires a different approach to that of a recording studio.
 In this module you will explore the theory and practice of recording and mixing material from various situations outside of the traditional recording studio environment, for example orchestral recordings, chamber music, brass bands and live amplified concerts etc.